Coraline: A Creepy Halloween Blu-ray Movie Review

 The New York Times said, "As long as it doesn't go too far toward violence or mortal dread, a film that elicits a tingle of unease or a tremor of spookiness can be a tonic to sensibilities dulled by wholesome, anodyne, school-approved entertainments."

 Coraline is not exactly a family friendly movie and should be previewed before letting your children watch it if you have any qualms about the scariness of this movie.
 It is definitely a horror movie for OLDER children.

-If you want to read more about the rating of Coraline, I highly recommend The Movie Mom's review of Coraline's appropriateness for children which you can reach by clicking right here.
-On her discussion of whether or not Coraline is too scary for children, The Movie Mom has had a whopping 72 comments from concerned parents so you know that this movie stirred up some discussion.
+If you want to read more about the rating of Coraline, I highly recommended The Movie Mom's review of Coraline's appropriateness for children which unfortunately is no longer available.
+On her discussion of whether or not Coraline is too scary for children, The Movie Mom had a whopping 72 comments from concerned parents so you know that this movie stirred up some discussion.
 The Movie Mom's final recommendation?
 That this movie is appropriate for middle school aged children.
 If you are concerned about what you show your children, her reviews are an excellent resource.

 Coraline Blu-ray Movie Reviews From The Experts